macbuse/macbuse.github.io/index.md

 Well I have to maintain a ton of files because of offline teaching and frankly
 - migrating to GitHub pages for (fast/managed) synch
-- using markdown forreadiblity and cross format conversion via [pandoc]()
+- using markdown for readiblity and cross format conversion via [pandoc]()
 - integrating tool like fuzzy finders [fzf]() to minimize cognitive overload